ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Discussion

 \subsection{Survivability against existing defences}

 }

-We evaluate ImpNet against existing defences, including those listed by \citet{li2022backdoor}.
+We evaluate ImpNet against existing defences, including those listed in \cite{li2022backdoor}.

 In \textbf{preprocessing-based defences}, the original input is first run through a preprocessor module before reaching the input of the infected model, in order to remove any potential triggers.
-This would be likely to slow down our attacker, but ImpNet's trigger is very robust: if the attacker knows (or can guess) what the preprocessor is doing, they can design an input in which the trigger appears after preprocessing.
-For example, in our NLP examples, the tokenization of the input text could be considered preprocessing -- but the attacker understands how it works, and can design triggered text accordingly.
-However, if the preprocessing is sufficiently complex, and kept secret from the attacker, it could be sufficient to stop the attack.
+This would slow down our attacker, but in many cases if the attacker can predict what the preprocessor is doing, they can design an input in which the trigger appears after preprocessing.
+Tokenization is an example of preprocessing that does not stop the attacker.
+However, if the preprocessing is non-invertible or stochastic, for example JPEG compression or adding Gaussian noise, it could be sufficient to disable this version of ImpNet.

+Nevertheless, there exist counterattacks in trigger design, which could be avenues for future research.
+For instance, putting the trigger in the frequency domain (similar to \cite{Wang2021BackdoorAT}) should do most of the work of thwarting the JPEG method, and introducing an error-correcting code into the trigger should defeat the Gaussian noise method.
+There is also significant relevant literature in using spreading sequences to robustly hide information, for example in low-probability-of-intercept communications \citep{Scholtz1982TheOO, Anderson2020EIW}.

+Further, as detailed by \citet{Gao2022OnTL}, stochastic pre-preprocessing defences have an inherent stochasticity-utility tradeoff, which limits their usefulness.

 \textbf{Model reconstruction-based defences} work at the weights level, and are therefore not helpful against ImpNet, as ImpNet does not touch the weights.
 Similarly, \textbf{Trigger synthesis-based defences} and \textbf{Model diagnosis-based defences} rely on it being possible for the trigger to be found in the weights, architecture, and/or blackbox model, and therefore do not help.